Gene:Bot is a public engagement project in partnership with:

-Gene:Bots, like humans, are translated from a code, and like humans, sometimes have errors in this code.
-They offer an unthreatening allegory of genetic disease, and an opportunity to get genetics out of gene clinics, into community and conversations.
+Our aim is to use virtual robots (Gene:Bots) as models of how inheritance works.
+The Gene:Bots, like humans, will be translated from a code, which can sometimes include errors.
+These models will offer an unthreatening allegory of genetic disease, and an opportunity to get genetics out of gene clinics, into the community and conversations.
+Gene:Bots allow genetics to be explored in a safe, un-academic, de-medicalised space.

-Gene:Bot offers an opportunity to explore genetics in a safe, unacademic, demedicalised space.
-The exhibit will be a major addition to WSC with a distinct ‘wow’ factor for the centre and its users.
-Based on current WSC footfall, Gene:Bot will be directly accessed by over one million visitors in a guaranteed five-year lifetime, including 230,000 schoolchildren, and 60,000 with a genetic condition.
+The Gene:Bots virtual world will be a major addition to WSC and deliver a distinct ‘wow’ factor for the centre and its users.
+Based on current WSC footfall, the Gene:Bot exhibit will be directly accessed by over one million visitors in a guaranteed five-year lifetime, including 230,000 schoolchildren, and 60,000 people with a rare genetic condition.

 Who is it for?

-This project will raise awareness of genomics and why it is crucial to detecting, diagnosing and treating rare diseases.
+This project will raise awareness of genetics/genomics and why such information is crucial to detecting, diagnosing and treating rare diseases.
 At the highest level this information is valuable to everyone.
-By positioning the main exhibition at Winchester Science Centre and Planetarium the project will target the 175,000 annual visitors the centre receives, including 40,000 school children.
-The design of the exhibition will include a ‘take home’ element, a Gene:Bot, which will encourage further conversation and learning at home and extend the reach to visitors’ friends and families.
+By positioning the main exhibition at WSC the project will target the 175,000 annual visitors the centre receives, including 40,000 school children.
+The design of the exhibition will include a ‘take home’ element; a virtual Gene:Bot, for display on the visitor’s own smartphone/tablet, encouraging further conversation and learning at home and extending the project’s reach to visitors’ friends and families.

-The exhibition will provide a valuable teaching resource for education, science and medical professionals and the families affected by genetic diseases, away from a clinical environment.
+The exhibition will provide a valuable teaching resource for educational groups, science and medical professionals and the families affected by genetic diseases, away from a clinical environment.
 The mobile exhibit will increase our ability to target and engage directly with these audiences.

 What are we looking to do?

-Gene:Bot provides a large, interactive and hands-on look at ‘what makes you, you?’
+Gene:Bot provides a modern, interactive and hands-on look at ‘what makes you, you?’

-Find out more about DNA, where our characteristics come from, rare diseases and learn about the world changing research being conducted into Genomics.
+Through fun and engaging play leading to thoughtful exploration, visitors will be able to learn about DNA, where our characteristics come from, rare diseases and also about the world changing research being conducted into Genomics.

-The Gene:Bot exhibit is a visually striking and impactful exhibition looking at inheritance, genomics rare disease and the latest research.
-The exhibit is a 6mx6m dome structure with 4 Gene:Bot creation stations allowing for multiple interaction points and information stations.
-The exhibition will be used as a tool for raising awareness of the 100k Genomes project and used as a resource for families to learn about the breakthroughs in personalised medicine.
+The Gene:Bot exhibit is a visually striking and impactful exhibition looking at inheritance, genomics, rare disease and up to date research.
+The exhibit is a 6mx6m dome structure with 4 Gene:Bot creation stations and additional information stations, allowing for multiple interaction points.
+The exhibition will be used as a tool for raising awareness of the 100k Genomes Project and used as a resource for families to learn about the breakthroughs in personalised medicine.